bruno-lang/alma/README.md

 ## Instructions
-The following describes the `lingukit` language that maps almost 1:1 to the 8+3 underlying instructions of the parser's _machine language_.
+The following describes the 8 essential and 3 optional instructions of the underlying parser's _machine language_ through the surface syntax `lingukit`, that maps almost 1:1 to these _machine instructions_.

-Each instruction is executed in the context of the current input position and results in a new _matched_ input position or a _mismatch_.
+A instruction is always executed in the context of the current input position and results in a new _matched_ input position or a _mismatch_.

-### Matching Bytes
+#### Matching Characters
 `lingukit` is designed to match bytes (of UTF8 characters) but the principle can be applied to any _basic unit_.